Skip Navigation

 If you follow the rule of leaving nothing behind, you can’t go wrong.
 In case you’re not convinced, the following provides a glimpse of just how long various items take to decay:

-- Cigarette Butt - 5 years
+• Cigarette Butt - up to 14 years

-- Rubber Boot Sole - 7 decades
+• Rubber Boot Sole - up to 80 years

 With the above in mind, there are steps you can take to reduce the amount of rubbish you need to take home.
 Simply by packing more efficiently, for example repackaging food before the trip, you won’t need to dispose of as much waste material.
 A great example would be to pack set meals into a container.
 This has the added benefit of helping you get food prepared quickly and easily.